-When I did not want to talk about wholehearted leadership and the future of work – I build a business around it.
+When I did not want to talk about wholehearted leadership and the future of work – I built a business around it.

-….my point is – Create hooks that keeps you engaged, committed, and accountable.
+My point is: Create hooks that keep you engaged, committed, and accountable.
 Your ego’s need to look good is most likely stronger than your inner sloth.

 Like what you read?
 Pass it on.
-Sign up for our newsletter.
-And as always, I want to hear from you.
-Please share your thoughts with me and feel free to post comments below.
+Sign up for my newsletter.
+And, as always, I want to hear from you.
+Please share your thoughts with me.

 Lots of love,